 There was a huge arrangement of fresh flowers on the center table and bowls of fresh fruit, at the lobby desk.

 We've actually seen a lot of lovely stained glass in historic hotels, but this one seemed bolder and brighter than most.

 I wasn't able to find out if this was the original stained glass, or if it was lost when the atrium was closed up.
 New or old, it was a nice addition.

 More Royal Gold

-Cary Grant was here with his wife in 1986.
+Cary Grant was here with his wife, in 1986.
 He felt ill and was unable to appear at the nearby Adler Theatre.
-It's not clear whether he died in room 901, or in the nearby.
-It's sad to think I was walking through the last place where Cary Grant walked before his death.
-I kept an eye out for his ghosts.
+It's not clear whether he died in his room, (901) or in the nearby hospital.
+It's sad to think I was walking through the last place, where Cary Grant walked before his death.
+I kept an eye out for his ghost.

 Our Room.. not on Cary's Floor